SharePoint/sp-dev-docs/docs/solution-guidance/customize-the-ux-by-using-sharepoint-provider-hosted-add-ins.md

 The [Core.Dialog](https://github.com/SharePoint/PnP/tree/dev/Scenarios/Core.Dialog) sample shows two methods for embedding modal dialog box links.
 These links display a provider-hosted add-in page into a SharePoint host site.
 The add-in uses the client object model (CSOM) to create the custom action and JavaScript to start and display information inside the dialog box.
 Because some of this information comes from the host site, it also uses the JavaScript object model (JSOM) to retrieve information from the host site.
 And because the add-in is running in a different domain than the SharePoint host site, it also uses the SharePoint cross-domain library to make the calls to the host site.

+> [!NOTE]
-**Note:** For more information about using the cross-domain library in this scenario, see [Access SharePoint 2013 data from add-ins using the cross-domain library](http://msdn.microsoft.com/library/bc37ff5c-1285-40af-98ae-01286696242d%28Office.15%29.aspx).
+> For more information about using the cross-domain library in this scenario, see [Access SharePoint 2013 data from add-ins using the cross-domain library](http://msdn.microsoft.com/library/bc37ff5c-1285-40af-98ae-01286696242d%28Office.15%29.aspx).

 The start page is the page that appears in the dialog box.
 To handle any differences in display given the display context (dialog box versus full-page), the add-in determines whether it's being displayed in a dialog box.
 It does this by using a query string parameter that is passed along with the links that start the dialog boxes.